ChenJunren-Lab/TinyU-Net/README.md

 Official implementation of the `MICCAI 2024` paper "[TinyU-Net: Lighter yet Better U-Net with Cascaded Multi-Receptive Fields](https://doi.org/10.1007/978-3-031-72114-4_60)".

-🔥 This paper (top 2.7%) has been invited for an `ORAL` presentation in addition to a POSTER presentation.
+🔥 This paper has been invited for an `ORAL` presentation (2.7%) in addition to a POSTER presentation.

 ## BibTex
 ```bibtex